Dislokationen II (Dislocations II) (2010)

 Duration: 25 min.

-Trio Coriolis
+Commission from the Trio Coriolis

 WP: Nov.
 2010, Munich, HörBlicke 21trio coriolis, Christoph Grund